KartikSemwal/Phillips-Curve-An-Indian-Economy-Analysis/README.md

 ## Key steps and Methodologies:
 **_1. Data Collection & Preprocessing:_**
-* Source: Both the data, i.e, Inflation data(CPI based) and Unemployment data were taken from data.worldbank.org
+* Source: Both the data, i.e, Inflation data(CPI based) and Unemployment data were taken from World Bank Open Data.
 * Both the data were cleaned and merged to get a single dataset.
 * All datasets are available in the data/ folder with relevant documentation.